-ID Intersection Approach Sight Distance Existing Measures 11 Minna Road / Site Access Point Site Access Point (minor arm) Minna Road (south) Minna Road (north) ASD is achieved SISD is not achieved SISD is not achieved There are curves in the road in both directions on the major carriageway which limit the available sight distance as well as vegetation and topography.
+ID Intersection Approach Sight Distance Existing Measures 11 Minna Road / Site Access Point Site Access Point (minor arm) Minna Road (south) ASD is achieved There are curves in the road in both directions on the major carriageway which limit Minna Road (north) SISD is not achieved the available sight distance as well as vegetation and topography.
 The intersection currently has appropriate signage to identify the curves in the road and the location of the intersection.